-- (n) Any fish or bait species taken contrary to this section shall be immediately returned, without avoidable injury, to the waters from which taken. - (o) Marine finfish.
-Unless otherwise specified by this section, the species limitations for marine finfish taken by sport fishing from the waters of this state shall be as specified in regulations adopted under authority of section 26-159a of the Connecticut General Statutes. - (p) Walleye (Sander vitreus). - (1) Walleye may be taken only by angling and ice fishing. - (2) The daily creel limit for walleye shall be two. - (3) The minimum length for walleye shall be eighteen inches except that in Lake Pocotopaug, East Hampton, the minimum length for walleye shall be twenty inches. - (q) Banded sunfish (Enneacanthus obesus).
-The taking of banded sunfish is prohibited. - (r) American brook lamprey (Lethenteron appendix).
-The taking of American brook lamprey is prohibited.
+(n) Any fish or bait species taken contrary to this section shall be immediately returned, without avoidable injury, to the waters from which taken.

+(o) Marine finfish.
+Unless otherwise specified by section 26-112-45 of the Regulations of Connecticut State Agencies, the species limitations for marine finfish taken by sport fishing from the waters of this state shall be as specified in regulations adopted under authority of section 26-159a of the general statutes.

+(p) Walleye (Sander vitreus).

+(1) Walleye may be taken only by angling and ice fishing.

+(2) The daily creel limit for walleye shall be two.

+(3) The minimum length for walleye shall be eighteen inches except that in Lake Pocotopaug, East Hampton, the minimum length for walleye shall be twenty inches.

+(q) Banded sunfish (Enneacanthus obesus).
+The taking of banded sunfish is prohibited.
-(Effective January 1, 1997; Amended January 30, 1998; Amended September 29, 1999; Amended

-March 8, 2001; Amended October 9, 2001; Amended December 11, 2001; Amended April 4, 2005; Amended January 30, 2007; Amended October 4, 2011; Amended March 6, 2015)
+(Effective January 1, 1997; Amended January 30, 1998; Amended September 29, 1999; Amended March 8, 2001; Amended October 9, 2001; Amended December 11, 2001; Amended April 4, 2005; Amended January 30, 2007; Amended October 4, 2011)